 Keep your cold email short.
 Aim for two to four sentences in total.
 If you start going over five sentences, you risk losing your audience.

-If your cold email solves a problem for the recipient or helps them in some way, they will keep reading—even if you break some of the other rules of cold emailing.
-Make sure you are showing how your email is relevant to them from the beginning to the end.
+If your cold email solves a problem for the recipient or helps them in some way, they’ll keep reading—even if you break some of the other rules of cold emailing.
+Make sure you show how your email is relevant to recipients immediately.

 For example, grab their attention early with information like:

 - Did you know that your website isn’t [insert observation here]?

 - You can save money by using [product name] instead of [product they are currently using].